akkiiiiii/AI-Chatbot/README.md

 Modify the layouts in the res/layout directory to tweak the chat bubble design or add new features.
 Future Enhancements

-🌟 Natural Language Processing (NLP): Integrate NLP libraries for smarter, context-aware responses.
-🌐 Multilingual Support: Enable responses in multiple languages.
-🔊 Voice Input: Allow users to speak their queries instead of typing.
-💾 Persistence: Save chat history locally or on the cloud.
 Contributing

 We’d love your contributions to make ChatEase even better!
 Feel free to: